U of A University of Arkansas Division of Agriculture

 How do I change my company’s information in your database, such as if we move, or if we add or drop a line of products or services?

 Just send us an e-mail and tell us what has changed.
 Also, you can view the "Company Profile" from your "View Bids" site, and print it out, mark it up, and fax it to us.
-We don’t let you get into the database to change things yourself, because it’s such a complex system that a simple mistake can cause us extra work.
 Your company profile document also shows the bid-match search terms that we are using and you can have us change that too.
-We don’t make arbitrary changes, so we need your authorization in writing, which can be e-mail, fax or whatever.
+We don't make arbitrary changes, so we need your authorization in writing, which can be by e-mail, fax or mail.
 If you prefer to come by our office, we can show you your record and you can tell us what information to correct.
 We also want you to tell us of any socio-economic categories that should be checked, such as veteran-owned or woman-owned, for example.

 We would be happy to help you with these registrations, which are interrelated and are very complex.
 We recommend you fill out our online Client Application and register with us as a client, so we will have the confidentiality agreement and the necessary data that you will need.
-Then, we can lead you through the 4-step registration process for federal contracting.
-First, you must have or get an Employer Identification Number from Internal Revenue Service.
+First, you must get or have a Tax ID or an Employer Identification Number from Internal Revenue Service.
 (Do not use your Social Security number in documents that can be viewed by the public, as government contracts and registrations can.)
-Second, you call a special desk, which is entirely separate from their traditional credit reporting service, at Dun & Bradstreet to register with them as a government contractor.
-Third, you enter your company data into the Central Contractor Registration.
-Finally, you enter the rest of your company data into the Dynamic Small Business Search that is SBA’s extension on the CCR.
+Second, go to http://fedgov.dnb.com/webform, which is entirely separate from the traditional credit reporting service at Dun & Bradstreet and register with them as a government contractor.
+Third, you enter your company data into Registration.
+Finally, you enter the rest of your company data into the Dynamic Small Business Search that is SBA’s extension on SAM.
 These four steps must be done in sequence, and you must wait about two days after each one before the next one will be ready for you.
-You must keep your CCR current at least yearly, and you can update it anytime, which will extend its validity for another year.
+You must keep your SAM Registration current at least yearly, and you can update it anytime, which will extend its validity for another year.

 How do I get a GSA number?
 My customers won't buy from me without it.

-What is a line card and why do I need it?
+What is a capabilities narrative and why do I need it?

 You need a one-page handout that potential customers can keep on file to see at a glance what your company is capable of selling.
-The typical format or layout of a line card has the company name and logo at the top, followed by complete address and contact information.
+The typical format or layout of a capabilities narrative has the company name and logo at the top, followed by complete address and contact information.
 Below that is a brief paragraph stating the company's capabilities, 3-5 lines.
 The body of the page contains a list of the products or services offered.
 If it's a long list, group them into categories to save space.
-Near the bottom will be special characteristics of the company, such as socio-economic categories, qQuality standards, certifications, etc. The page is usually laid out in "portrait" orientation, and is to be read flat, not folded like a brochure.
-It is suitable for sending as an e-mail attachment as well as for printing in bulk to hand out at trade fairs and opportunity conferences, so should not be an expensive printing job.
-We request that every client provide us with your line card so we can know what your company does in order to provide the appropriate services to help you sell to public agencies.
+Near the bottom will be special characteristics of the company, such as socio-economic categories, quality standards, certifications, etc. The page is usually laid out in "portrait" orientation, and is to be read flat, not folded like a brochure.
+It is suitable for sending as an e-mail attachment as well as for printing in bulk to hand out at trade fairs and opportunity conferences.

 Back to Arkansas Procurement Assistance Center